History of Unix: 1980s

 During this period, many observers expected that UNIX, with its portability, rich capabilities, and support from companies like DEC and IBM, was likely to become an industry-standard operating system for microcomputers.
+Industry analyst Jean Yates said that IBM lacked enthusiasm for Unix, however, and AT&T was the only company that could afford the "multimillion-dollar investment" necessary to help create software.
+Unix's lack of a killer app like VisiCalc or Lotus 1-2-3 prevented widespread adoption of the operating system on corporate desktops, she said.
 Citing its much smaller software library and installed base than that of MS-DOS and the IBM PC, others expected that customers would prefer personal computers on local area networks to Unix multiuser systems.
 Microsoft planned to make Xenix MS-DOS's multiuser successor; by 1983 a Xenix-based Altos 586 with 512 KB RAM and 10 MB hard drive cost US$8,000.
 BYTE reported that the Altos "under moderate load approaches DEC VAX performance for most tasks that a user would normally invoke", while other computers from Sun and MASSCOMP were much more expensive but equaled the VAX.
 The magazine added that both PC/IX and Venix on the IBM PC outperformed Venix on the PDP-11/23. uNETix, a commercial microcomputer Unix, implemented the first Unix color windowing system.

 Thompson and Ritchie were given the Turing Award in 1983 for their work on Unix.

+UnixWorld in November 1985 reported that "the supermicro has yet to live up to its expectations; in fact, the market now seems hopelessly stalled".
+Unix vendors like Fortune Systems, Convergent Technologies, and Tandy Corporation had not been as successful as expected because of high prices, lack of distribution channels, difficulty in ongoing support, and competition from PC LANs and traditional minicomputers like IBM System/36 or DEC MicroVAX II.
+Ingres ported the database from Unix to DEC's VMS for commercial viability.
+Demand for the VMS version was at first so much greater that the company neglected the original.
+The beginning in 1984 of the annual Unix Expo trade show in New York reflected the growing commercial presence of Unix, although Roger Sippl said that the first UniForum was "80 percent Birkenstock attendees".
+Microsoft's Bill Gates wrote in the same UnixWorld issue that that Unix installed base was still too small, citing the lack of binary compatibility unlike MS-DOS as a reason, although he thought that Xenix could achieve 400,000 installations in the next 18 months.
+(When Ingres ported its software back to Unix it had to support more than 40 variants of the operating system.)